HTTPArchive/almanac.httparchive.org/src/content/en/2022/page-weight.md

 Caching allows a resource to be reused until a specified expiration.
 Caches are used in browsers and on servers.

 CDNs are a popular example.
 These interconnected servers are geographically distributed in order to send cached content from a network location closest to the user.
 CDNs do not reduce page weight but rather reduce the delay by reducing the distance between requestor and resource.

-As such, we did not investigate these in this chapter, but both [Caching](../2021/caching) and [CDNs](../2021/cdn) were covered in more detail in last year's Web Almanac.
+As such, we did not investigate this in this chapter, but the [CDN](./cdn) chapter covers this in more detail and last year's [Caching](../2021/cdn) chapter gives more detail on that.

 ## Conclusion